 The fashion capital of the prehistoric world has been revealed

-How Stonehenge era Europe’s largest settlement thrived on ivory, gold rock crystal and amber
+How Stonehenge-era Europe’s largest settlement thrived on ivory, gold rock crystal and amber

 Archaeologists have been unearthing what appears to have been the fashion capital of the prehistoric world.